caiettia/Thesis-Project/project2/archived/README_old.md

 ![bhousecorr](https://raw.githubusercontent.com/caiettia/Thesis-Project/main/project2/fire_corr_data.png)

-We agains see some notable positive correlation between variables as well as as instance of negative correlation.
-Thus, we can utilize our regularization techniques to determine estimators.
+The strong correlation we observe between the variables in our data set indicate that we may infact need regularization!
+This is because regularization allows us to still effectively estimate parameters despite strong multi-collinearity in our data set.

 So, the variables are regressed against the price to attempt to estimate housing prices in Boston.
 Each regularization method alongside a baseline linear model is fit to the data and the Mean Absolute Errors are recorded below.